smatechnologies/opconmft-docs/docs/group-definitions.md

 # Group Definitions
 Tasks within the OpConMFT Agent are associated with a specific group that defines general attributes for execution.
 The group name is derived from the OpCon **Department Name** with special characters removed.
-The default group defined for the OpconMFT Agent environment is **General**.
+The default group defined for the OpConMFT Agent environment is **General**.
 When a OpCon Task is submitted to the OpConMFT Agent and the group associated with the request does not exist, the group will be created.

 ```